-Risk of injury due to use of insufficiently trained and qualified personnel!
+Risk of injury due to insufficiently trained and qualified personnel!

-If unqualified personnel work on the device or are located within its hazard zone, dangers arise which may result in serious injuries and considerable damage to property.
+If unqualified personnel work on the device or are located within its hazard zone, dangers arise which may result in serious injury and considerable damage to property.

 - All work must be performed by qualified personnel only. - Keep unqualified personnel away from hazard zones.